Crying in the Rain: A-ha version

-Norwegian band A-ha released a cover version of the song as the first single from their fourth studio album, East of the Sun, West of the Moon, in 1990.
+Norwegian synth-pop band A-ha released a cover version of the song as the first single from their fourth studio album, East of the Sun, West of the Moon, in 1990.
 Following its success, A-ha became closer to the Everly Brothers, who had originally recorded the song.
 The band members were presented a set of guitars by the Everly Brothers that A-ha continues to use.

 Commercial performance

 "Crying in the Rain" was A-ha's last single to reach the top 40 on a Billboard chart in the United States to date, peaking at number 26 on the Hot Adult Contemporary Tracks chart during the week ending April 6, 1991.
 It was more popular in other countries, topping the charts in the band's native Norway, and peaking at number 13 in the UK Singles Chart.
-It was the 32nd most successful song of the year 2010 in Romanian Top 100, although it peaked outside the Top 20.

 Music video

 The video was directed by Steve Barron.
 The theme of the video is a robbery gone wrong.
 It is actually the second version of this video.
 The first version did not feature any of the scenes of Morten Harket singing alone.
 The video was filmed entirely with a specific technique of mobile cameras, and it was filmed in Big Timber, Montana.
 Academy Award-nominated actor John Hawkes had a small role as a robber in the music video.